NCC-Computer-Club-Projects/NCC-Computer-Club-Website/developer-guide.md

 # Developer Guide

-In contrast to the [contribution guide](./contribution-guide.md) These guidelines are more specific to the development process rather than commit standards.
+In contrast to the [contribution guide](./contribution-guide.md), these guidelines are more specific to the development process than commit standards.
 Follow these steps for making changes to the website.
-Note that some CLI commands may require `sudo` prepended to them in order to work.
+Note that some CLI commands may require `sudo` prepended to them to work.

-This guide also presents general knowledge in a way that is as beginner friendly as possible.
-We want developers of any experience level (or lack there of) to feel welcome contributing to the application.
+This guide also presents general knowledge in a way that is as beginner-friendly as possible.
+We want developers of any experience level (or lack thereof) to feel welcome to contribute to the application.

 ## Design Philosophy

-N4C was designed with the intention of teaching new web and application developers the fundamentals of web development.
+N4C was designed to teach new web and application developers the fundamentals of web development.
 The goal is for contributors to understand what happens behind the scenes– so to speak– of applications.
 As such, we avoid using frameworks where we can, with one notable exception being the Express.js framework used to configure routing.

 ## Tech Stack